Regenerative Aesthetics 101

 Does Sculptra last longer than fillers?

 Yes, Sculptra does last longer than fillers!
 As mentioned, Sculptra is made of PLLA, which is the same material sutures are made from for surgical stitching.
 PLLA stimulates collagen and elastin production.
 Overall, most people enjoy results around 2 years, and some up to 4 years.
 Whereas HA fillers, are metabolized over a 10-12 month time frame, depending on the filler product used.
-However, keep in mind that Sculptra injections do require a series of treatments, and HA filler results are typically immediate after one treatment.
+However, keep in mind that Sculptra injections do require a series of treatments, and HA filler results are typically immediate after one full treatment (as followed by your provider’s treatment plan).

 Is Sculptra more expensive than fillers?